 Most of our students can use the guide above to understand their costs for college.
-For other types of students, like non-degree seekers, or for details like fees, financing and refunds we've prepared additional information.
+For other types of students or for details on fees, financing, and refunds, we’ve prepared additional information.

 Good question!
 Yes, we think so.
 But more importantly we think it’s worth it — worth your time and investment.
 Through our innovative PEAK Curriculum you'll earn a major and three minors in four years across the four academic Peaks.
 This empowers you to pursue your passions while developing the breadth and depth of knowledge you'll need for lifelong success, no matter how your field changes or where your career takes you.

 And to help answer the question, here are some statistics that help prove families from different income levels find it possible.

 |Less than $30,000

 |$110,000 and greater

 After you've been accepted to The College of Idaho you must pay a $300 matriculation deposit before enrolling.
 This deposit reserves your place in the course and housing assignment processes; the sooner you deposit the better chance you have of being assigned to your preferred courses and residence hall.
 This one-time, non-refundable deposit only applies to new students.
 If you're not sure that the College is right for you, you do not have to submit your deposit right away.
 Remember, though, that you may not have your favorite classes or dorm without a deposit, and you cannot enroll at all without paying your deposit.

 Student Fees and Additional Costs

 Fees are non-refundable after the first week of class.
 Not every fee applies to every student and situation.
 Your student account statement and Self Service financial information list any applicable fees.